Asian long-horned beetle

 About This Species

-Asian long-horned beetle is a highly destructive wood-boring insect native to several countries in Asia including China, Japan, and South Korea.
-Asian long-horned beetle hasn’t been found in BC, but has been reported in Ontario.
+Asian long-horned beetle (Starry sky, Sky beetle) is a highly destructive wood-boring insect that hasn’t been found in BC to date, but it has been reported in Ontario.
+It is native to many countries in Asia.
 It could accidentally be transported here in shipping containers, wooden packaging material (such as wooden pallets, crates, and boxes), and vehicles traveling from regions where it is established.
 Asian long-horned beetle could also spread long distances to other provinces or territories through transport of infested wood products like firewood and logs.

 How to Identify